UrsinaB/ExchangePlatformV0/README.md

 **Repository:** Instructions for foreign keys and database table joins.

-### 3.2.2 Service Layer
+### 3.2.3 Business / Service Layer

-The logic for how queries are to be carried out (CRUD operations) when received from the client and data access objects are stored within the service layer.
+The logic for how a query is to be carried out (CRUD operations) when received from the client.

-### 3.2.3 Controller
+### 3.2.4 Presentation Layer

 The Controller allows for the creation of endpoints for the website's views, and the processing of REST API requests.
 This layer also receives and sends HTTP requests and includes JSON data in the body.